nicholasherrick/warbler/README.md

 # Warbler (twitter clone)

-Warbler is a browser based web application that allows users to sign up and create messages on a global timeline that all users can see and respond to.
+Warbler is a browser based web application that allows users to sign up and create and edit messages on a global timeline that all users can see and respond to.
 This app uses a robust modern code base with the MERN stack that is built to be easily scalable.

 ![Screenshot1](./warbler.jpg)